One of the top 5 Cancer Research Centres in the World

 The above activities are supported by a long list of funding sources – provincial, federal, and international – which provide grants focused on cancer research, prevention, training and education.
 These grants are available through a competitive process, and scientists and researchers at The Princess Margaret are very successful in attracting and retaining grants for their work.

-Princess Margaret Hospital (PMH) has a long history of outstanding patient care and advanced research with a vision to be one of the top 5 Cancer Research Centres in the world.
+Princess Margaret Cancer Centre (The Princess Margaret) has a long history of outstanding patient care and advanced research with a vision to be one of the top 5 Cancer Research Centres in the world.
 There are no agreed upon metrics or reporting systems to compare cancer programs around the world, but current data positions The Princess Margaret amongst other top comprehensive cancer centres in the United States.

 Institutes among the top 5 highest rankings in cancer care include: